owais/website/content/resume.md

 ---
 # Owais Lone

-I've been working in the tech industry professionally for almost ten years and have worn multiple hats while doing so.
-I've helped co-found startups, served as a CTO, assembled and lead some great engineering teams, participated in and maintained a number of open-source projects among other things.
+I've been working in the tech industry professionally for more than ten years and have worn multiple hats while doing so.
+I've helped co-found startups, served as a CTO at one, assembled and lead some great engineering teams, worked big corps and participated in and maintained a number of open-source projects including OpenCensus and OpenTelemetry among other things.

 ### Contact

 <hr/>

 * Email: owais@lone.pw
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;loneowais@gmail.com
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; loneowais@gmail.com

 * Keybase:  keybase.io/owais